TARIK Daniel SKUBAL

 Skubal starts against the World Series champion Rangers as the most valuable pitcher in the Majors over the last 10 months.
 The 27-year-old southpaw has a 2.67 ERA and 122 strikeouts in the 18 starts since he returned to the Tigers rotation last July.
 And the changeup is the pitch that truly transformed Skubal into a 2024 Cy Young contender.

 Skubal's changeup is a unique weapon.
 It is a seam-shifted wake changeup -- the way he throws it, the seams of the baseball catch the air in just the right way and make his changeup move much more, and much more unpredictably, than it would otherwise.
+It drops.
+It fades.
+It dances through the air.
+And hitters swing and miss, more often than they do against any other starter's changeup.
+All because of the way Skubal orients the seams of the baseball when he releases the pitch.

 "Hitters have a harder time picking it up," Skubal told MLB.com.
 "Because it's supposed to be doing one thing, and it does something else.
 There's physics that go into it: The friction of the ball, how the seams catch, how the smooth air can push it."